johnsosoka/site-johnsosoka-com/website/pages/about.md

 This website is intended to serve as a base of operations for me.
 I enjoy running this website as somebody might enjoy keeping a garden, I like contributing to it and watching it grow but don't have any ambitious plans for it.

-View the source for this website on GitHub [here](https://github.com/johnsosoka/site-johnsosoka-com).
-This includes the Terraform to provision aws infrastructure for johnsosoka.com as well.
+View the source for this website on GitHub [here](https://github.com/johnsosoka/jscom-blog).
+This includes the Terraform to provision AWS infrastructure for johnsosoka.com as well.

 ### Home Office Setup: